zrzka/LigatureXcodePlugin/README.md

 Quick hack to enable ligatures in the Xcode source code editor.

-It forces **all** attributed strings to use ligatures, which is not a good solution.
-This needs to be fixed.
-Currently under investigation.
-Trying to find exact place where Xcode sets `NSLigatureAttributeName` to `@0`.
-Will be replaced with `@1` for the source code editor without affecting all other attributed strings.
+## Description

+It forces all `DVTTextStorage` objects to use plug-in ligature settings.
+Not the best solution so far, but much better compared to the previous `NSAttributedString` modifications.

+I did find where Xcode sets `NSLigatureAttributeName` value to `0`.
+Tried to modify it, but it didn't work.
+There must be another place where it's done.

 Feel free to file an [issue](https://github.com/robertvojta/LigatureXcodePlugin/issues/new) if Xcode doesn't behave as expected.